katan42/netpractice/README.md

 This is also the real reason a **default gateway must sit inside the sender's own subnet**: the host can only physically hand a frame to something on its own LAN, and it addresses that handoff by MAC.
 If the gateway IP isn't local, there is nobody to ARP for, no MAC to write into the frame, and nothing to hand the packet to.
 The arithmetic check (`gateway AND mask == host AND mask`) is the layer-3 shorthand for a layer-2 physical constraint.

-NetPractice hides MAC addresses entirely — you never configure one and they never appear in the logs — but the switch behaviour is a simplified stand-in. `pass to all connections` is flooding; `packet not for me` is a device comparing the frame's destination against its own and discarding it.
-A real switch learns MAC addresses and stops flooding after the first frame, whereas NetPractice floods every time, which is why those two lines are normal noise rather than errors.

 ### 🔀 Switches vs. routers, and where "layer 2" comes from

 The OSI model splits networking into layers; two of them explain the whole project.